pushjjjj/SKILLLAB__PROR_2026_group7/README.md

 If your cost is too high, what can be simplified, removed, substituted, or shared?

 **Response:**
-If the cost needs to be reduced further, the system can be simplified by removing optional components such as the ultrasonic sensor, LEDs, and buzzer, as they do not affect the core functionality.
+`If the cost needs to be reduced further, the system can be simplified by removing optional components such as the ultrasonic sensor, LEDs, and buzzer, as they do not affect the core functionality.
 A single servo design (2-bin system instead of 3-bin) can also be used to reduce complexity and power requirements.
-Additionally, using available lab components instead of purchasing new ones helps minimize expenses while still maintaining a functional prototype.
+Additionally, using available lab components instead of purchasing new ones helps minimize expenses while still maintaining a functional prototype.`
----

 # 12. Planning the Work